How a Digital Nomad Can Stay the Course During the Pandemic

 If you’re considering to live as a digital nomad during the COVID-19 pandemic and enjoying a seaside view in Barbados, it’s important to research on safety measures.
 Every country has its own COVID-19 testing regime and quarantine period rules.
 Ensure you do your research before traveling.
 Wear masks, carry a hand sanitizer, and wash your hands often during your trips.
 Be extremely mindful of what you touch as it is important you do not affect other people too.

-What Digital Nomads Need
+What Digital Nomads Need?

 As a digital nomad during the COVID-19 pandemic, the three things you need to consider when planning your move are finances, visa issues, and safety.
 When it comes to being safe, we encourage you to get an international health insurance cover.
 It’s a full-proof way to ensure you travel with peace of mind.
-Comprehensive health insurance coverage will cover you globally so you can travel from one destination to another without worry.
+Comprehensive Covid-19 coverage will cover you globally so you can travel from one destination to another without worry.